 Onward & Upward

-Rock & Ice magazine has ranked Ogden among the top ten climbing towns, and rightfully so, given the ready access to rock and ice routes just a short hike from town.
+Ogden consistently ranks among the best climbing towns, and rightfully so, given the ready access to rock and ice routes just a short hike from town.
 Ogden boasts a rich climbing history that has seen ascents by climbers such as Yvon Chouinard and Royal Robbins.
 We are also home to world-renowned alpinists Jeff Lowe and George Lowe.
 From indoor bouldering to sport climbing to 1,000ft tall adventure routes, Ogden offers something for all climbers from beginner to expert.

 There are a number of venues in Ogden to climb indoors or learn the ropes. iRock is conveniently located downtown at the Junction in the Salomon Center and is a good venue for first-time climbers.
-The Front Climbing Club located at 20th and Lincoln is a fully modern climbing facility offering top roping, lead climbing, ample bouldering, fitness equipment, a yoga studio, and a dedicated climbing training facility.
-Weber State University hosts a small climbing wall in its Stromberg Complex, Weber Rocks is open to community groups in addition to the number of academic classes offered to students and community members.
-Finally, Bear House Mountain Guiding offers climbing instruction and guiding for beginner to advanced climbers through clinics, group climbs, and private instruction.
+The Front Climbing Club is located at 20th and Lincoln is a fully modern climbing facility offering top roping, lead climbing, ample bouldering, fitness equipment, a yoga studio, and a dedicated climbing training facility.
+Weber State University hosts a small climbing wall in its Outdoor Adventure & Welcome Center, the RAMP Technical Training and Climbing Wall is open to community groups in addition to the number of academic classes offered to students and community members.

 Ogden’s east bench of is home to a lifetime of bouldering problems and sequences ranging from V0-V7 or higher.
 The lower boulder field is located in the area just beyond the top of 25th and 27th Streets; you can see many of the boulders from the road.
 An upper boulder field is up Taylor’s Canyon and to the north, and the Patriot Crack area is up the hill (north) from the lower field.
 Proceed east up 27th, Lake or 25th Streets until you reach the end of the street.
 Parking can be found on the street or on some dirt parking areas; please be considerate to residents and help keep this area available for future use.
 A short walk upward will lead to the boulders.